getopt-php/getopt-php/docs/help.md

 ```

 There is also a wrapper for `setTexts()` in `GetOpt\GetOpt::setHelpLang($language)`.
 This allows to change the language
-to a existing language file or a custom language file.
+to a existing language file (located under `vendor/ulrichsg/getopt-php/resources/localization/<$lang>.php`) or a
+custom language file.

 ```php
 <?php